piusmwilson/writing/clgcby3ia000509jvd66m18se.md

 * SQA Engineers can also investigate customer problems referred by technical support and collaborate with field staff or customers to evaluate or diagnose these problems and recommend possible solutions.

-* SQA Engineers will sometimes monitor program performance, identify program deviance from standards, and suggest modifications to ensure compliance, efficiency, and problem-free operations.

 * SQA Engineers will be part of a team that monitors bug resolution efforts and track successes by creating or maintaining databases of known test defects as well as performing initial debugging procedures by reviewing configuration files, logs, or code pieces to determine the breakdown source.

-* SQA Engineers identify, analyze, document, and report software defects, using a bug-tracking system, to software developers as well as documenting test procedures to ensure replicability and compliance with standards.
-And where necessary they will develop or specify standards, methods, or procedures to determine product quality or release readiness.
+* SQA Engineers will sometimes monitor program performance, identify program deviance from standards, and where necessary develop or specify standards, methods, or procedures for efficiency, and problem-free operations to determine product quality or release readiness or suggest modifications to ensure compliance.

+* SQA Engineers can also analyze, and document test procedures to ensure replicability and compliance with standards.

 # **Some SQA Engineer’s best practices**